It’s my off season from rugby, which means one thing, GAINZ.

 After that, taking Performance Blend, but that’s as standard, just as a 1 Litre daily drink sipped throughout the morning.

-Whey protein is something I have here and there, not at any particular time, but maybe when I’m not going to eat for a while and then I’ll have a shake after the gym with an apple, or when I make one of my frozen berry and nut butter smoothies, but otherwise I just eat real food (oh, sometimes also mix it with yogurt and put on berries, that’s lush, especially vanilla as it’s a little sweeter than the other whey proteins).
+Whey and vegan protein is something I have here and there, not at any particular time, but maybe when I’m not going to eat for a while and then I’ll have a shake after the gym with an apple, or when I make one of my frozen berry and nut butter smoothies, but otherwise I just eat real food (oh, sometimes also mix it with yogurt and put on berries, that’s lush, especially vanilla as it’s a little sweeter than the other whey proteins).

 Am I enjoying it?